AnthonissenBert/Notes/SlingshotDnD/Factions/Bouldermanes.md

 ---

 **Leader**:
-- strong leonin
+- strong leonin barbarian

 **Officers**:
-- ...
+- all leonins

 **Goals and Ambitions**
 Making the world a better place.
 Making sure that every person in the world